kickserv/dojo/docs/nav.md

 title: Navigation
 ---

-Primer comes with several navigation components.
+Dojo comes with several navigation components.
 Some were designed with singular purposes, while others were design to be more flexible and appear quite frequently.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Navbar

-This will be the navbar section.

 ## Menu